Skip to content

 If you spent years in WoW mythic raids, League TFT, Dark Souls, or any game that demanded pattern recognition and sustained focus, you already have skills that transfer directly to AI-assisted coding.

 This isn't a metaphor.
-The same cognitive muscles that make someone good at gaming make them effective at working with AI agents.
+The same skills that make someone good at gaming make them effective with AI agents.

 What Gaming Actually Trains

 Dismiss gaming as wasted time and you miss what it builds.
-Thousands of hours in games develop real cognitive skills, but the output was always ephemeral: leaderboards that reset, achievements that don't compound.
+Thousands of hours sharpen pattern recognition, flow state discipline, and optimization thinking.
+The output was always ephemeral: leaderboards that reset, achievements that don't compound.

 AI coding changes the output.
 The skills stay the same.